mahmud-r-farhan/Simple-Personal-Web-Page-HTML-CSS/README.md

 # Simple-Personal-Web-Page-HTML-CSS
-This is very simple ar modern personal web page to represent you and your skills this online.
+This is a very simple and modern personal web page to represent you and your skills online. by Mahmudur Rahman Farhan